About Coriolis

 Coriolis will save the connection details to your source and destination platforms as Cloud Endpoints.
 Having Cloud Endpoints will allow you to create Migration/Replica jobs to or from the platforms specified within the Cloud Endpoints.

-For using the Coriolis Endpoints please follow the Endpoints guide.
+To use the Coriolis Endpoints, please follow the Endpoints guide.

 For more information regarding each supported platform, please check the corresponding page of the plugin: